Geometrical theory of the shift current in presence of disorder and interaction

+In a semiclassical picture of the shift current, interband population coherence plays a relevant role \cite{Fregoso19}.
+Coherence is in fact implicit in \eqs{balle}{balle2}, given the conditions under which the formula is derived \cite{Ballentine}, namely $t \gg 1/ \omega$.
+Optical pumping is indeed a coherent phenomenon; in the present case $t$ is the macroscopic time in which the charge transported by the shift current is harvested.

 \equ{rapix2} is easily generalized beyond the two-band model by summing the contributions of any pairs of bands whose states are resonating at frequency $\omega$.
-If the band energies are $\epsilon_{j\k}$ and $\omega_{jj'\k} = (\epsilon_{j'\k} - \epsilon_{j\k})/\hbar$, one gets explicitly \begin{widetext} \end{widetext} For practical computations the integral can be discretized in the standard way, since the integrand is gauge invariant; any differentiable gauge can be adopted.
+If the band energies are $\epsilon_{j\k}$ and $\omega_{jj'\k} = (\epsilon_{j'\k} - \epsilon_{j\k})/\hbar$, one gets the known shift-current formula, i.e. \begin{widetext} \end{widetext} I stress that its previously known derivations invariably require a considerable amount of algebra.

+For practical computations the integral can be discretized in the standard way, since the integrand is gauge invariant; any differentiable gauge can be adopted.
 This is at variance with the Berry-phase integrals of polarization theory, which instead require a peculiar discretization \cite{Vanderbilt}.
 If---for a large supercell---\equ{final} is discretized with the $\Gamma$ point only, one retrieves \equ{s4}.